dylondark/cob-button-display/README.md

-# Marketing Display
+# Fisher Display
-Display for the touchscreen in the UA Polsky marketing department
+Display for the touchscreen in the UA Polsky Fisher Institute

 Written in C#, WinForms, .NET Framework.
 Intended to be edited in Visual Studio (VS)